paritytech/cumulus/README.md

 ## Roadmap

-The Nimbus tools are intended to be standalone and loosely coupled with Cumulus.
-That goal is realistic in the medium term (~ a month or two) but during the initial development, it is easier to work as a fork of the upstream cumulus repository.
+The Nimbus framework is intended to be loosely coupled with Cumulus.
+It remains to be seen whether it should live with Cumulus or in its own repository.

-Once the core features are complete, and the line is more clear between what belongs in cumulus vs nimbus, the repos can be separated.

 ### Core Features Needed
-* Author info in seal, and basic seal checking
-* Keystore integration
-* Cryptographic block signatures
+* Cryptographic block signatures and checking
-* Filter pallet refactor -- What is common and what needs re-implemented by each author.
+* Update the CanAuthor trait to take a slot number, and make a seperate trait for a slot beacon

 ### Additional features for maybe someday
 * Share code between verifier and wrapper executive
-* Maybe moonbeam's dev service should live with nimbus??
+* Client-side worker for standalone (non para) blockchain
-* Aurand as an example of composing filters?
+* Aurand as an example of composing filters
-* Two different filter traits?
-  * Current one: Propositional logic style (good for unbounded sets)
-  * New one: Returns concrete author sets (good for index-based stuff like aura)
+* Second filter trait for exhaustive sets (As opposed to current propositional approach)

 ## Contributions Welcome